xuwd11/Recommender_Systems/04_collaborative_filtering.md

-The result of **SVD-ALS2** is similar to that of **SVD-ALS1**, indicating updating biases in each iteration don't have much impact on the model performance.
+The result of **SVD-ALS2** is similar to that of **SVD-ALS1**, indicating updating biases in each iteration doesn't have much impact on the model performance.
 <br><br><br>

 ### SVD-SGD*